lgoudin/axeptio-ios-sdk/README.md

 #### setUserConsentToDisagreeWithAll

-The `setUserConsentToDisagreeWithAll` function sets the consent for all vendors to false and saves the preference.
-This function is useful when using the App Tracking Transparency.
-If a user denies the tracking authorization request, call this function so that the CMP is not displayed and the consent of the user is saved in the Axeptio consent registry.
+The `setUserConsentToDisagreeWithAll` function sets consent for all vendors to false and saves the preference.
+This function is useful when using application tracking transparency.
+If a user refuses the tracking permission request, call this function to have the CMP not displayed and the user's consent saved in the Axeptio consent log.

 # References